 - Treats the person in the same way as their other employees.

-Employers’ liability insurance is unlikely to cover the worker when the worker:
+Employers’ liability insurance is unlikely to cover the worker when they:

-- Does not work exclusively for the employer
+- Do not work exclusively for the employer

-- Is in business for their own personal benefit
+- Are in business for their own personal benefit

 - Can employ a substitute to do the work for them if they are unable to do it themselves

-- Is paid by the employer without National Insurance and income tax being deducted.
+- Are paid by the employer without National Insurance and income tax being deducted

-However, it’s important to note that even if someone is self-employed for tax purposes, employers’ liability insurance might still be required to cover them for other reasons.
+However, it’s important to note that even if someone is self-employed for tax purposes, employers’ liability insurance might still be needed to cover them for other reasons.

-If a contractor is recognised by HMRC or the courts as being an employee, then the employer has the same duty of care to them as they do to all other employees and their employers’ liability insurance will also cover that individual.
+If a contractor is recognised by HMRC or the courts as being an employee, then the employer has the same duty of care to them as to their other employees.
+Their employers’ liability insurance will also cover that individual.

 If a contractor is recognised as a self-employed independent contractor, then they will not be covered under their client’s employers’ liability insurance.